Golden Agri Resources Ltd

 125. Chemical usage per ha or list of chemicals used?

-The company provides a list of pesticides and bio-pesticides used per ha in 2022.
+The company only reports the list of pesticides and bio-pesticides used per ha in 2023.
+A list of chemical fertilisers used by the company is not reported.

 126. Implementation of commitment to minimise inorganic fertiliser use?